 Alphabet blocks or figures can give children that hands-on experience.
 This allows children to put the alphabet in different places and structures as they learn how words are formed with various letters.

 Additionally, you can prepare activities that include gluing, pouring, scooping and other activities to promote using their hands to learn any topic.
 The key is thinking about how to engage all a child’s senses in the learning process to promote education.

-When learning is hands-on and exploratory, it can be difficult to gauge growth unless you’re documenting it.
+When learning is hands-on and exploratory, it can be difficult to gage growth unless you’re documenting it.
 By keeping track of connections children make through hands-on activity, you can show growth and learning.

 By documenting the learning process and improvements you see in child-led learning, you can still show the importance of your school and the service you provide even when it’s less traditional structured learning.

 Montessori school software can help you manage your classrooms, even with child-led learning.
 Software can help you track learning and interact with parents in a way paper records cannot.

 You can focus on providing the right learning environment by freeing up some administrative time in billing and center management when you add Montessori school software.